cvg/limap/docs/tutorials/visualization.rst

 Visualization
 =================================

-We provide the visualization interface at `here <https://github.com/cvg/limap/blob/main/visualize_3d_lines.py>`_ to visualize the reconstructed line maps.
+We provide the visualization interface `here <https://github.com/cvg/limap/blob/main/visualize_3d_lines.py>`_ to visualize the reconstructed line maps.
 Optionally, the camera frustums can also be visualized with an additional :class:`limap.base.ImageCollection` instance as the input.
 An example visualization command could be:

 .. code-block:: bash